arun-arunisto/Python-Education/README.md

 ## different_copy_methods_in_python - samll program to define the copy methods in python

 ## instance_static_class_methods_oops - small programs to define instance, static, and class methods in python

+## generators_in_python - small programs to define the generators concept in python